jpapiez/phrozenarco/README.md

 - ☑️ Added [delayed_gcode Lights_On_Startup] to turn lights on with machine (optional)
 - ☑️ Added option to turn beep on startup on/off
 - ☑️ Added  [gcode_macro M601] to support Orca's pause on layer change (with optional beep notification)
+- ☑️ Added  CPU Temperature display.
+Important to monitor if you are adjusting main fan speed.

 ## config/AddOn.cfg
 Functions 💥: